orionlee/pht_eb_stats/PilotResult.md

 Of the 15 false positives:

 - Many of the false positives are lightcurves that resemble pulsators.
 - In particular, there is a subset (6 out of 15) show alternate deep/shallow dips but are not quite eclipsing binaries.
-Their actual nature is not yet known.
+They appear to be rotators of magnetic type.
 See [this thread](https://www.zooniverse.org/projects/nora-dot-eisner/planet-hunters-tess/talk/2107/2034583?comment=3320432) for the list and the lightcurves.
 - One of them, [TIC 397058826](https://www.zooniverse.org/projects/nora-dot-eisner/planet-hunters-tess/talk/subjects/44568773) might actually be a planet.

 The details of individual vetting is available.
 See Data Section below.